Addicted to Love: Celebrity Rehab and Rachel Uchitel

 Have you watched the VH1 show Celebrity Rehab?

 Last year, Rachel Uchitel's face was splashed all over the tabloids as one of the other women in the Tiger Woods scandal.

 Acceptance is critical if love addicts are to break through their toxic and painful patterns of love addiction.
-Acceptance is not easy, but with acceptance, they'll see that it is a destructive addiction like any other.
-Once they see the commonalties, it will aid them to begin getting better.
+It is not easy, but with acceptance, they'll see that it is a destructive addiction like any other.
+Once they see the commonalities, it will aid them to begin getting better.